-Companies and teams of all sizes can benefit from adopting digital platforms and other brainstorming tools to both speed up the idea generation process, and make review and refinement of those ideas more productive.
+Companies and teams of all sizes can benefit from adopting digital platforms and other brainstorming tools to speed up the idea generation process and make review and refinement of ideas more productive.

 Brainstorming sessions work better when you use specialized tools to create and record ideas from team members in a free-flowing, graphic environment.
 The bigger your visual toolbox, the more brainstorming techniques you can implement, and the greater your team’s engagement will be.

 To set yourself up for success, you should begin every brainstorming project by gathering your team together, and: